duke2421/grbl/README.md

 Added Support for a new Arduino-Nano-Shield designed by Till Nenz.
 You can find more information about his shield here on Github.
 Link to Tills repo: https://github.com/tnn85/MPCNC-Nano-Estlcam-Shield

-Due to significant pin changes some functions of GRBL can not be used with the shield fom Till:
+Due to significant pin changes some functions of GRBL can not be used with the shield fom Till, so I removed the whole code:

 RESET
 FEED_HOLD